-9 Types of Content That Will Help Your Local SEO
+9 Types Of Content That Will Help Your Local SEO

 5. Host Local Events

 Every Friday, almost like clockwork, I dig through my Facebook events to see what’s happening this weekend.

 There’s always a festival, free yoga class, or some charity dog wash going on.

-As a marketer, I love seeing local businesses use Facebook events to drive awareness.
+I love seeing local businesses use Facebook events to drive awareness as a marketer.
 But, what I don’t love is not seeing the event on their webpage.

 Whomp whomp!